Skip Navigation

 Central African Republic

-Travel Guide > Africa > Central African Republic
+Travel Guide Africa Central African Republic

 Introduction

-Located in, well, the center of Africa, the Central African Republic (CAR) boasts many of the same attractions as its surrounding African nations, but presents them in a different way.
-Its national park and other parks are home to a vast variety of animals, as are its rainforests.
+Located in, well, the centre of Africa, the Central African Republic (CAR) boasts many of the same attractions as its surrounding African nations, but presents them in a different way.
+Its national park and other parks are home to a vast variety of animals, as are its rain forests.
 The towns have that characteristic bustling African feel.
 What sets CAR apart is the low-key way the country has taken to displaying its assets.
 Tour operators are few.
 Instead, travellers are helpfully assisted by pygmies or other locals, who add a cultural dynamism which most tour operators can't match.

 Top